gradientinstitute/ai-impact-control-panel/README.md

 ## Development

+If you'd like to get involved with development of this tool, we'd love to
+collaborate: send us an email at `info@gradientinstitute.org`.
+Of course, you may wish to just dive into the code: the instructions below should serve as a starting point.

-### Installation
+### Installing for development

+Prerequisites:

-1. Install python-poetry
+1. python 3.8+
+2. poetry (python package manager)
+3. npm 8.5+
+4. yarn 1.22+

+Instructions:

-2. run `poetry install` in this directory
+1. run `poetry install` in this directory.

-Note: there is no need to do a pip install -e . : this happens automatically, along with venv creation and dependencies.

-To get into a venv, do `poetry shell`.

-### Running the server for development
+2. run `poetry shell` to start a new shell with the virtual environment enabled.

-Go to the server folder. start the backend with `server/mlserver/run_dev.sh`
+3. cd to `server/mlserver` and run `./run_dev.sh`.
+This will start the backend server.

-To start the frontend, go to `server/deva-ts` and from there run `yarn start`.
+4. Open a new shell, run `poetry shell` in the repo root directory, navigate to `server/deva-ts` and run `yarn start`.
+This will serve the frontend.

 ### Testing

-In the venv, run `pytest`.
+In the venv, run `make test`, `make lint` and `make typecheck`.

 ## Copyright and License